 - Magnesium is the central atom in chlorophyll.

 Phosphorus is the energy element and helps promote rooting.

 - Use a mild Phosphorus fertilizer on seedlings that have the true first set of leaves (2nd node) and on newly rooted clones (usually around day 14) to help promote root growth.

 - Use extra Phosphorus in the first 3 weeks of growth.

 - Too much Phosphorus will lock out Zinc, Iron, and Magnesium in that order.

 - Phosphorus like Calcium locks up easily in the soil.
 It locks up with Calcium and Iron.
 Mycorrhizae helps to unlock Phosphorus.

 - In the beginning of flowering plants want more Phosphorus.
 In middle to late flowering plants want more Potassium.

-- Make sure to feed these beneficial organisms by mixing 1-2 tablespoons of Molasses per gallon of water and apply about every 10 days.
+- Make sure to feed these beneficial organisms by mixing in 1 tablespoon of Molasses per gallon of water and apply about every 10 days.

 - Root Magic is a supplemental product that includes Mycorrhizae and beneficial Bacillus bacteria and is one of our favorite Mycorrhizae products for use in the garden.
 How could you not like a product that has a wizard on the label?

 - Kelp is often found as the core ingredient in both Vegetative and Bloom stimulants.